nmcapule/nmcapule.dev/content/posts/newsite/index.md

 # Server

-We have a lot of choice here.
+We have a lot of choices here.
 Here are some top ones:

 - [**Google Cloud Platform**](https://console.cloud.google.com) - Free \$300
   credits!